Basssiiie/GIMP-RCT2PaletteExporter/README.md

    - **Path to RCTPALMAKER.exe:** select the `RCTPALMAKER.exe` file, which will be used for creating the DAT file.
      - If `Create DAT file` is set to `no`, this option can be left empty to export the BMP only.
 4. Press `OK` to generate your palette file(s).
+5. (Optional) Copy the DAT file to one of the following folders to have it show up ingame.
+	- `/Documents/OpenRCT2/object/` (preferred)
+	- `/RollerCoaster Tycoon 2/ObjData/`